 The "firearms" in the film are all non-functional replicas made by Peter Jackson.
 For example, what appears to be a WWII Sterling submachine gun is actually a length of aluminum pipe, a handle made from Fimo, and a piece of wood to stand in for the ammunition magazine.
 The actors shook the props to simulate recoil, and the muzzle flashes were added in post-production.

 Pete O'Herne hadn't shaved before his first scene.
 Director Peter Jackson told him to keep that look for continuity.
 So for four years, O'Herne couldn't shave for more than once a week and this habit was hard to break after shooting was completed.

-The banning of the film in the Australian state of Queensland in 1990 is regarded as its main reason why the Queensland Film Board of Review was disbanded, workers of the QFBOR regarded it as too violent, even altough it was already a censored version and the film had been approved by the New Zealand Film Commission, the nationwide Australian OFLC saw the workers as unprofessional for banning a approved film that was already censored, the OFLC then disbanded them.
+The banning of the film in the Australian state of Queensland in 1990 is regarded as the main reason for why the Queensland Film Board of Review was disbanded.
+Workers of the QFBOR regarded it as too violent, even though it was already a censored version and the film had been approved by the New Zealand Film Commission.
+The nationwide Australian OFLC saw the workers as unprofessional for banning an approved film that was already censored and subsequently disbanded them.

 All the dialogue in the film was dubbed in post-production.
 This was for two reasons: A) Part of the footage had no sound with it, since it had been filmed on Peter Jackson's own 16mm camera which didn't support sound recording, and B) Once the New Zealand Film Commission funded the remainder of the film, Jackson hired a sound camera.
 However, neither Jackson nor his crew were very skilled with sound recording and most of the dialogue was unusable.